glennmckechnie/weewx-mesowx/README.md

 Updated the d3, jquery, and highstock libraries.
 Released as [version 0.6.2](https://github.com/glennmckechnie/weewx-mesowx/releases/tag/v0.6.2)

-Adjust css, index.html, and Config.js to improve screen usage and allow dynamic rescaling.
+Adjust css, _index.html_ and _Config.js_ to improve screen usage and allow dynamic rescaling.

-Add colors to sink.conf, match them to Config.js and update highcharts options to match 8.1.1
+Add colors to _sink.conf_ match them to _Config.js_ and update highcharts options to match 8.1.1

 See the CHANGELOG.md for a brief summary of changes.